vnotex/vnote/src/data/extra/docs/en/shortcuts.md

 Insert inline code.
 Press `Ctrl+;` again to exit.
 Current selected text will be changed to inline code if exists.
 - `Ctrl+'`
 Insert fenced code block.
 Press `Ctrl+'` again to exit.
 Current selected text will be wrapped into a code block if exists.
-- `Ctrl+,`
+- `Ctrl+.`
 Insert inline math.
-Press `Ctrl+,` again to exit.
+Press `Ctrl+.` again to exit.
 Current selected text will be changed to inline math if exists.
-- `Ctrl+.`
+- `Ctrl+G, .`
 Insert math block.
-Press `Ctrl+.` again to exit.
+Press `Ctrl+G, .` again to exit.
 Current selected text will be changed to math block if exists.
 - `Ctrl+/`
 Insert table.
 - `Ctrl+<Num>`